relaxdiego/dotfiles/README.md

 days or weeks, but once the muscle memory has sunk in, you will regain what you have lost tenfold and will be happier and more comfortable in the terminal.

+Additionally, with this configuration, you still get to stay very close to the home row whenever you want to go back to Vim's normal mode since `Ctrl` is within reach of your left pinky while `[` is within reach of your right pinky!

 Remember: The home row is where the art of terminal productivity is!

 ## Install `op`